justpolidor/chaos-monkey/README.md

 ## Testing

 You can also test the application by running and/or modifying the [ChaosMonkeyApplicationTests.java](https://github.com/justpolidor/chaos-monkey/blob/main/src/test/java/it/justinpolidori/ChaosMonkey/ChaosMonkeyApplicationTests.java).
-This test class expects a running Kubernetes cluster with the given resources applied: it will retrieve the _chaos-monkey_ ServiceAccount token and use it to authenticate to the cluster; then you can declare your API as the following snippet:
+This test class expects a running Kubernetes cluster on localhost on port 57401 with the given resources applied: it will retrieve the _chaos-monkey_ ServiceAccount token and use it to authenticate to the cluster; then you can declare your API as the following snippet:
 ```java
 private static CoreV1Api api;
 ```